zakirchszxa-cpu/Html-code-Zip-Pekora-Korone-virus/README.md

-# Html code Zip Pekora Korone virus
+# Html code Zip Pekora Korone
 You can copy this code
 ---